PrialaRadu/University-Projects/README.md

 SUMMARY:

 What is the purpose of the application?
-- It manages family expenses incurred in a month, serving as a console-based program.
+- It manages family expenses occurred in a month, serving as a console-based program.

 An expense contains the following details:
    - id